FREQUENTLY ASKED QUESTIONS

 -

 While no instrument can fully "capture" the mystery of the soul, this tool is built on well-researched, validated methods from the psychological sciences adapted for a spiritual context.
 It focuses on observable patterns in prayer, relationships, and moral awareness.
-It is scientifically informed and theologically respectful, acting as a springboard for deeper discernment rather than a rigid "diagnosis."
+It is scientifically informed and theologically grounded, acting as a springboard for deeper discernment rather than a rigid "diagnosis."

 -